NEW DEADLINE — JANUARY 31, 2021The 2021 VBRS Foundation Grant Program is now accepting applications through

 Grants awards will depend upon the annual budget allocated by the Foundation’s Board of Directors.

 The Foundation will normally consider one grant application per volunteer rescue squad entity each fiscal year (January 1 – December 31).
 Grant awards are made annually in January.
-Applications must be either postmarked, email stamped or hand-delivered no later Friday, October 2, 2020 for the Foundation’s consideration in December.
+Applications must be either postmarked, email stamped or hand-delivered no later than Sunday, January 31, 2021 at midnight for the Foundation’s consideration in January.

 The Foundation will only consider applications for grants submitted by recognized volunteer rescue squad entities or related emergency medical support organizations working to improve or advocate for an independent and vital volunteer rescue system that predominantly serves the City of Virginia Beach.
 Only 501(c) (3) tax exempt organizations are eligible for funding.

 Grant support is generally authorized on a year to year basis; however, in exceptional situations and at the discretion of the Board of Directors, the Foundation may offer grant support for multi-year projects.
 In these instances, grants must be completed within two years of notification of award.
 Applicants should allow sufficient time to plan, implement, close out their project, and, if funded, acknowledge the Virginia Beach Rescue Squad Foundation support in all printed media.